Bodhivansha caste

 Bodhi Vamsa or Bodhahara is a caste in Sri Lanka.
-It was also referred to as Panna Dura, Villi Dura, or simply the Dura caste during the colonial period.
 Originally, members were appointed as guardians of the Sri Maha Bodhi tree.

 History

 The caste traces its origin to the arrival of the Sri Maha Bodhi Tree in Sri Lanka.
 Dipavamsa, the earliest document of the history of Sri Lanka, states that the following persons came to the island with or associated with Sri Mahabodhi.